knorrie/network-examples/lxcbird/README.md

 ### IP forwarding

 For IP forwarding, make sure you uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` in sysctl.conf inside the container.

+## Disabling icmp error rate limiting

+Since we'll be doing a lot of tracerouting in the example networks, it's nice to disable icmp error rate limiting in sysctl.conf, to prevent hickups while executing quick subsequent traceroute commands:

+    net.ipv4.icmp_ratelimit = 0
+    net.ipv6.icmp.ratelimit = 0

+You probably wouldn't want to do this in a production network.
+For more information, see [the blog post "A strange packet loss"](http://backreference.org/2012/11/16/a-strange-packet-loss/)

 ### Root password